OLIMEX/ESP32-GATEWAY/SOFTWARE/Newest-board-revisions/ESP32_Gateway_Ethernet_v4.0/README.md

 ## Troubleshooting

-See common troubleshooting for Ethernet examples from [upper level](../README.md#common-troubleshooting).

-(For any technical queries, please open an [issue](https://github.com/espressif/esp-idf/issues) on GitHub.
-We will get back to you as soon as possible.)
+For any technical queries, please open an [issue](https://github.com/OLIMEX/ESP32-GATEWAY/issues) on GitHub.
+We will get back to you as soon as possible.